wp-plugins/dynamic-widgets/trunk/readme.txt

 * Added default widget display setting option for 'Not Found' Error (404) Page.

+== Release Notes ==

+Because of the addition of the dates functionality the database needs to be upgraded.
+You're advised to make a backup of your WordPress database first.
+When upgrading, be sure -like always- you do a proper deactiavtion and reactivation of the plugin.
+Otherwise the upgrade process will not be triggered.

 == Upgrade Notice ==

 Be sure to deactivate Dynamic Widgets Plugin before installing the new version following steps 1 and 2 in the installation procedure.
-After the install you can re-activate the plugin.
+After the install you can reactivate the plugin.

 == Screenshots ==